Fredonia Hill Baptist Academy

 Daily Dress Code:

-Straps on shirts, dresses, or blouses must be three inches in width.
-(No strapless dresses, blouses, tops are permitted).
+GIRLS: Straps on shirts, dresses, or blouses must be three inches in width.
+No strapless or one shoulder dresses, blouses, or tops are permitted.
 No halter tops.
-No clothing which reveals the tummy.
+No clothing which reveals the midsection.
 Skirts and shorts must be finger-tip length.
 Appropriate undergarments should be worn, depending on the physical maturity of the student.

 PARENT TEACHER CONFERENCES